MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/network-patterns-overview.md

 In this article, you'll gain an overview understanding for deploying network reference patterns on Azure Stack HCI.

-A deployment consists of single-server or two-node systems that connect to one or two Top of Rack (TOR) switches.
-This environment has the following characteristics:
+A deployment consists of single-server or multiple server systems (up to 16 servers per cluster) that connect to one or two Top of Rack (TOR) switches.
+Those environments has the following characteristics:

-- Two storage ports dedicated for storage traffic intent.
-The RDMA NIC is optional for single-server deployments.
+- At least two network adapters dedicated for storage traffic intent.
+The only exception to this rule are the single-server deployments, where network adapters for storage are not required if you are not planning to scale out the cluster in the future.

-- One or two ports dedicated to management and compute traffic intents.
+- One or two network adapter dedicated to management and compute traffic intents.

-- One optional Baseboard Management Controller (BMC) for OOB management.

-A single-server deployment features a single TOR switch for northbound/southbound (internal-external) traffic.
-Two-node deployments consist of either a storage switchless configuration using one or two TOR switches; or a storage switched configuration using two TOR switches with either non-converged or fully converged host network adapters.

-## Switchless advantages and disadvantages
+## Storage switchless connectivity considerations

-The following highlights some advantages and disadvantages of using switchless configurations:
+The following highlights some considerations of using switchless configurations:

+- Storage switchless deployments in Azure Stack HCI 23H2 only support 1,2 or 3 nodes.

+- Scale out operations on storage switchless deployments from Azure portal or ARM are not supported in Azure Stack HCI 23H2 clusters.

-- No switch is necessary for in-cluster (East-West) traffic; however, a switch is required for traffic outside the cluster (North-South).
-This may result in lower capital expenditure (CAPEX) costs, but is dependent on the number of nodes in the cluster.
+- No switch is necessary for in-cluster (East-West) traffic; however, a physical switch is required for traffic outside the cluster (North-South).

-- If switchless is used, configuration is limited to the host, which may reduce the potential number of configuration steps needed.
-However, this value diminishes as the cluster size increases.

-- Switchless has the lowest level of resiliency, and it comes with extra complexity and planning if after the initial deployment it needs to be scaled up.
-Storage connectivity needs to be enabled when adding the second node, which will require to define what physical connectivity between nodes is needed.

-- More planning is required for IP and subnet addressing schemes.
+- Network ATC does not support storage network autoIP on 3 nodes switchless deployments.
+Planning is required for IP and subnet addressing schemes.

 - Storage adapters are single-purpose interfaces.
-Management, compute, stretched cluster, and other traffic requiring North-South communication can't use these adapters.
+Management, compute, stretched cluster, and other traffic requiring North-South communication can't use the storage network adapters.

 - As the number of nodes in the cluster grows beyond two nodes, the cost of network adapters could exceed the cost of using network switches.

 - Beyond a three-node cluster, cable management complexity grows.

-- Cluster expansion beyond two-nodes is complex, potentially requiring per-node hardware and software configuration changes.

 For more information, see [Physical network requirements for Azure Stack HCI](../concepts/physical-network-requirements.md).